Definitive Guide to Making Homemade Pasta

 - Repeat with the remaining sheets of dough

 We deliver fresh, artisanal pasta dishes every week across the UK.
 Make 5* dishes at home in 5 minutes & discover the amazing tastes of authentic Italian pasta.
-We are Britains Authentic Pasta Company and this is our blog.Learn more
+We are the UK's top-rated pasta company.
+This is our blog.Learn more

 * You will receive the latest news and updates on your favorite celebrities!